 Introverts are best for remote work.

-To better understand how our team works best together, we decided to conduct an experiment by grouping people together based on personality test outcomes.
+To get a better understanding of how our team works best together, we decided to conduct an experiment by grouping people together based on personality test outcomes.
 The results were fascinating!

-But first, let's take a closer look at those 3 stereotypes.
+But first, let's take a closer look at those three stereotypes.

 Scientific research has shown that we subconsciously look for points of similarity in people we meet because similarities make us feel safer.
 This is why we tend to hire people that remind us of ourselves.
 As a result, you end up having a team of similar people.

 Experts tell us that having a diversity of the right personalities results in a productive team.
 You need people to complement each other.
 Is this true for every team?